juju/docs/src/en/charms-bundles.md

 [See the documentation on application configuration][discover-config-options-docs] to discover which options are available for the different charms.

-For example, to set the flavor of the MySQL charm to Percona in a bundle, the bundle file would have an additional `options` field with specific value:
+For example, to set the 'flavor' of the MySQL charm to 'percona', the bundle file would have an additional `options` field containing key/value pairs:

 ```yaml
 mysql: